 The whole peking duck at Sun Wa is straight-up bananas, and it’s why this place is well-known.
 And technically, the peking duck is an “off menu” special (literally, it’s not on the menu.)
 The ducks are available on a limited basis, but Sun Wah is usually pretty good about making sure they don’t run out of their beautiful table-side carved duck.

 The place itself is reminiscent of a small, slightly updated warehouse, and it kind of gives off a cafeteria feel.
-It's also BYOB, which is always a plus, but truth be told we don't often bring alcohol here.
-A bottle of red wine or a couple hearty beers will make do if you're in the mood.
+It’s also BYOB, which is always a plus - a bottle of red wine or a couple of hearty beers are perfect if you’re in the mood.

-Here's how it works.
 A server will cart over the whole duck and carve it for you table-side.
-Along with the platter of meat, you'll get some plain baos, daikon, radishes, and a delicious sauce.
-Act like you've been here before and make yourself a duck bao sandwich with these ingredients.
+Along with the platter of meat, you’ll get some plain baos, daikon, radishes, and a delicious sauce.
 The server then takes the remnants of meat and bones back to the kitchen where they whip up some duck fried rice and duck bone soup to bring back out.
-Sun Wah claims the meal can feed up to three, but we don't think it's quite enough for three hungry dudes.
-At $40 a duck, it's cheap enough to go overboard and make sure you have enough food.

 Good for mixing a little green with your meal.
 Simple and tasty.

 If a second (or third or fourth) duck is too much but you feel you need a little something else, go with these ribs.
 The honey sauce gives a nice touch.